ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 });
 ```

-But notice how repetative those tests are.
+But notice how repetitive those tests are.
 Let's see if we can do better.
 Looking at the tests, they all:

 - have a description
 - create an action,